mgrouchy/django-stronghold/README.md

 Stronghold is a very small and easy to use django app that makes all your Django project default to require login for all of your views.

+WARNING: still in development, so some of the DEFAULTS and such will be changing without notice.

 ##Installation